 - Consider your personal commitments, classes, voluntary work etc. when you choose a date, as you do not want to miss anything important because of the test.
 Weekends might be preferred by students as they might not want to miss any classes, for example.
 Based on your personal preferences, you can also choose a morning administration or afternoon administration of the test.

 The Medical School Application Deadlines

-Finally and most importantly, select an MCAT test date that meets the deadline for applying to the medical school you choose.
-As the MCAT scores have to be available before the deadlines for medical school application, it is wise that you become familiar with the medical school admission procedure early enough and then choose from the available MCAT dates:
+Finally and most importantly, select a test date that meets the deadline for applying to the medical school you choose.
+As the scores have to be available before the deadlines for medical school application, it is wise that you become familiar with the medical school admission procedure early enough and then choose from the available test dates: